How Do I Tell the Birth Father About My Adoption Plan?

 You can also tell him about the benefits of adoption and how he too can be involved in your adoption plan or can even create his own birth father adoption plan.

-2. Write a letter or email to the birth father
+2. Write a letter, text, or email to the birth father

-Sometimes it is easier or necessary (for a variety of reason) for the birth mother to tell the birth father about her adoption plan by writing him a letter or email.
+Sometimes it is easier or necessary (for a variety of reasons) for the birth mother to tell the birth father about her adoption plan by writing him a letter, text, or email.

 3. Have your adoption specialist or attorney talk to the birth father on your behalf